 The below products are not endorsed by the Parkinson’s Foundation.

-For the one who needs to simplify self-care
+2. For the one who needs to simplify self-care

-For the one who loves seeing their loved ones
+3. For the one who loves seeing their loved ones

-For the one who needs help trying new things
+4. For the one who needs help trying new things

 Forty percent of people with PD utilize complementary therapies to find relief from symptoms.
 Consider gifting an experience your loved one can try nearby, such as a Tai Chi or yoga class, acupuncture session or a massage.

-For the one in need of caffeine
+6. For the one in need of caffeine and hydration

-For the one with body aches
+7. For the one with body aches

 This remote-operated leg massager will bring some built-in relaxation to your loved one with PD.
 Hand-held massagers and a heating pad can help ease the muscle stiffness and pain that are commonly associated with PD.

-For the one with style
+8. For the one with style

-For the one in need of quality sleep
+9. For the one in need of quality sleep

-If your loved one with PD keeps a pre-sleep shower or bath in their routine, these aromatherapy shower steamers and bath bombs can help promote relaxation before bed.
+Aromatherapy shower steamers and bath bombs can help promote relaxation before bed.
 Silk sheets and satin pajamas are not only comfortable but have the added bonus of helping them slide out of bed a little easier.

-For the one who wants to eat healthier
+10. For the one who wants to eat healthier

-Many studies have shown that the Mediterranean diet can lower the risk of cognitive impairment for everyone.
+Research shows that the Mediterranean diet can lower the risk of cognitive impairment for everyone.
 A Mediterranean diet cookbook or a meal planner magnetic pad can help your loved one stay organized and try new recipes.
 Keep in mind that mealtime can also look different.
 This weighted dishware set can help.
 Learn more about PD and nutrition.

-For the TV buff
+11. For the TV buff

 Make television watching and snacking more comfortable with an adjustable TV tray.
 For the one who has seen it all, gift a monthly subscription for a streaming service your loved one hasn't tried yet.

-For the wordsmith
+13. For the wordsmith

-For the one who loves the outdoors
+14. For the one who loves the outdoors

-For the one who needs to treat themselves
+15. For the one who needs to treat themselves

-For the one who likes to exercise the brain
+16. For the one who likes to exercise the brain

 20. For the one who has it all